 What is wildlife photography like in summer?

+Is the best time to visit Londolozi in summer?
+Well, you’ll have to decide, but what we can say is that it’s a beautiful season indeed.
 During summer you will have the opportunity to photograph dramatic thunderstorms, vibrant colours and wildlife in extremely good condition.
 Most wildlife look spectacular on a green backdrop, in particular zebra and many of the cats, which stand out against the greenery.
 Come and speak to us at our onsite Photographic Studio for advice, canvas printing or camera rentals to enhance your safari experience.

 Why should I go on safari in February?